The Science of Headshots

 In this article, I’ll dive deeper into the science of headshots and explore the key factors that make one headshot stand out against another.
 The human face is an incredibly complex and nuanced subject, and understanding the science of how we perceive faces can help us (as actors and photographers) create more effective headshots.

-The Psychology of Headshots
+Psychology and the Science of Headshots

 Beyond the technical aspects of headshot photography, it’s also important to understand the psychological factors that can impact how we perceive faces.
 Our brains are wired to respond to certain cues and signals when we look at a face, and understanding these can help us create headshots that are more effective.